chainer/chainer/docs/source/tutorial/convnet.rst

     # Foward & Loss calculation
     loss = model(x, t)

-This class takes a model object as an iput argument and registers it to a ``predictor`` property as a trained parameter.
+This class takes a model object as an input argument and registers it to a ``predictor`` property as a trained parameter.
 As shown above, the returned object can then be called like a function in which we pass ``x`` and ``t`` as the input arguments and the resulting loss value (which we recall is a